qri-io/rfcs/text/0002-qri_dataset_definition.md

  do when all this data changes.
 We should all go get a beer instead.”

 He was right.
-While simply copying the data was the simplest solution to the problem that had brought all of us together.
-We had not planned for what would predictably come next:
+While simply copying the data was the simplest solution to the problem that had brought all of us together, we had not planned for what would predictably come next:

 - Where will the data be stored?
 And how is that any better than how it’s currently being stored?
 Is that sustainable?
 Who will pay to store it?